 When mom found out over six years ago that she would have to follow a strict gluten free diet, a lot of our favorite holiday treats were suddenly off the table.
 It took some time, but eventually we found some gluten free desserts that taste just as wonderful as their wheat laden counter parts.
 Luckily, these Pecan Pie Bars are one of those recipes.
 A simple swap of gluten free flour in the crust is all it takes to make these beauties gluten free, so everyone at your Thanksgiving table can enjoy them.

 If you’re a fan of Pecan Pie, you’ll find these bars irresistible.
-It’s all the gooey, caramely, brown sugar and crunchy nut flavor you love in a dangerously easy to eat square.
+It’s all the gooey, caramel-y, brown sugar and crunchy nut flavor you love in a dangerously easy to eat square.
 I can usually hold myself to eating a single piece of pie, but I can’t resist making return trips for these throughout the afternoon and evening.
 I slice myself a modest, skinny sliver then return for another innocent notch out of the pan.
 Then, of course, I have to even up the row, and take another slice.
-It’s a dangerous game, my friends.
+It’s like a dangerous game of gluttony Tetris, my friends.
 These bars are just the perfect pre-lunch, post dinner, before bedtime…okay let’s be honest, they’re the perfect anytime snack.

 - 2 cups all purpose flour (or sub an all purpose 1-1 gluten free flour)

 - 1/2 cup granulated sugar

 - 1/4 teaspoon salt

 - 3/4 cup (1 1/2 sticks) butter, cut into small chunks

 - Preheat the oven to 350 degrees.
 Grease a 9 x 13 inch pan.